 Never expose battery to open flame or electrical spark-batteries generate a gas which is flammable and explosive.
-Do not allow battery fluid to contact eyes, skin, fabrics, or painted surfaces fluid is a corrosive acid.
-FLUSH ANY CONTACTED AREA WITH WATER IM-MEDIATELY AND THOROUGHLY.
-Be careful that metal tools, or jumper cables do not contact the positive battery terminal (or metal in contact with it) and any other metal in the other vehicle, because a short circuit could occur.
-Batteries and battery acid should always be kept out of the reach of children.
+Do not allow battery fluid to confact eyes, skin, fabrics, or painted surfaces-fluid is a corresive acid.
+FLUSH ANY CONTACTED AREA WITH WATER IMMEDIATELY AND THOROUGHLY.
+Be careful that metal tools, or jumper cables do not contact the positive battery terminal (or metal in contact with it) and any other metal on the vehicle, because a short circuit could occur, Batteries should always be kept out of the reach of children.